Maheswaran/Algorithms-datastructure/README.md

 # Algorithms-datastructure
-The repository contains the projects which showcase how to use different data structure in C# and algorithms for search sorting
+The repository contains the project samples expalains how to implement various data structure and it's operation on your own.
+Ofcourse C# has some of in built data structures which is given below. we coud use it directly.

     a.
 Search Algorithms
     b.
 Sorting Algorithms